 ConveRACEions is a project set up by PhD students in the School, in collaboration with Dr Rosie Stenhouse and supported by the School of Health in Social Science Equality, Diversity & Inclusion Committee.
 This initiative aims to discuss and dismantle barriers to racial equality, as well as ways of moving forward.

-The events are open to students and staff across the University and are designed as a safe space to present thoughts and ideas, as a way of actively working towards racial equality and social justice.
+The events are open to everyone, and are designed as an accessible, safe and respectful environment to present thoughts and ideas, as a way of actively working towards racial equality and social justice.

 What enables and what impedes?
 Too often, action becomes compromised as people fear getting the terminology wrong and become side-tracked with what is the right term to use to describe people.
 There are also debates about whether concepts like white supremacy or white privilege are used too glibly thereby diminishing important discussions about racism and power.
 Some would argue that identity politics serve the purpose of distracting from the real issues of systemic discrimination.
 How important are such debates and how do we ensure pro-action continues as we debate, learn and grow.

 Professor Rowena Arshad (CBE, FEIS) is Chair in Multicultural and Anti-Racist Education and Co-Director of the Centre for Education for Racial Equality in Scotland (CERES) Moray House School of Education and Sport at the University of Edinburgh.
 She is well-known as a race and equality scholar and campaigner.

 If you would like to access the recording of Professor Rowena Arshad’s presentation from this event, please email the ConveRACEions team at: email@example.com